-Before mounting the motorcycle, make the following checks:
+Before mounting the motorcycle make the following checks:

-- Tires Check the air pressure, general wear and tread. - Fluids Oil and fluid levels.
+- Tires/Wheels Check the condition of tread, wheels, and air pressure. - Fluids Oil and fluid levels.
 At a minimum, check hydraulic fluids and coolants weekly.
 Look under the motorcycle for signs of an oil or gas leak. - Headlights and Taillight Check them both.
 Test your switch to make sure both high and low beams are working. - Turn Signals Turn on both right and left turn signals.
-Make sure all lights are working properly.

-• Brake Light - Try both brake controls, and make sure each one turns on the brake light.
+Make sure all lights are working properly. - Brake Light Try both brake controls, and make sure each one turns on the brake light.